support@mavrtr.com

 1. Sort by score descending — your testing order.

-2. Match the angle's target avatar to your ad set audience before launching.
+2. Match each angle's target segment to your ad-set audience before launching.

 3. Use the hook verbatim as your first line (video script or static headline).

-4. Use the primary text as your Facebook ad text or script body — edit for tone, don't rewrite the structure.
+4. Use the primary text as your ad body — edit for tone, don't rewrite the structure.

-5. Once an angle wins, remix it to generate variations.
+5. Once an angle wins, remix it to produce variations.

-The "Ad Strength" badge visible on the dashboard and reports list is the average of all 5 angle scores.
-It gives you a quick read on how strong the overall creative brief is before you open the full report.
+The "Ad Strength" badge on the dashboard and briefs list is the average of all angle scores.
+It gives you a quick read on how strong the overall creative is before you open the full brief.